givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - Big Compute.md

     ```bash
     sudo az batch pool create --template pool.json --account-name batchAccountName --account-endpoint batchAccountName.batchAccountLocation.batch.azure.com
     ```
-    > NOTE: If you get an error running the above command along the lines of **'float' object cannot be interpreted as an integer**, follow these steps:
+    >**Note**: If you get an error running the above command along the lines of **'float' object cannot be interpreted as an integer**, follow these steps:

     - Use nano to edit this file:
         `nano /home/zoinertejada/.azure/cliextensions/azure-batch-cli-extensions/azext/batch/operations/task_operations.py`

     - Use Control + _  (control and underscore requires using the shift key), type 274 and press enter to go to line 274.

-    - Replace the line.
+    - Replace the line:

-        if threads and threads > 0:
+        'if threads and threads > 0:'

-        with this:
+        with:

-        if threads and threads >= 1:
+        'if threads and threads >= 1:'

     - Select Control + O to save the changes, then control + x to exit nano.

     - Retry the az batch pool create command as before.

 3. The command will prompt you for the values to use for the parameters, including the poolId and nodeCount.
 Provide these as follows: